Air Materiel Command: Air Service Command

-Maintenance Command was redesignated Air Service Command and kept responsibility for supply and maintenance functions.
+Maintenance Command was redesignated Air Service Command and kept responsibility for supply and maintenance functions in October 1941 and continued to be headquartered at Patterson Field.

 The chief of the Air Service Command, Brig.
 Gen. Henry J. F. Miller, was charged with supervision in the United States of all AAF activities pertaining to storage and issue of supplies procured by the Air Corps and with overhaul, repair, maintenance, and salvage of all Air Corps equipment and supplies beyond the limits of the first two echelons of maintenance.
 The command was directed to compile AAF requirements for Air Corps and other supplies, to procure equipment and supplies needed for the operation and maintenance of AAF units, to prepare and issue all technical orders and instructions regarding Air Corps materiel, and to exercise technical control* over air depots outside of the continental limits of the United States.
 In addition, ASC received responsibility for coordination with the Army technical services in the supply and maintenance of equipment and supplies procured by them for the use of the AAF.
 The new command was separated from the Materiel Division but remained a part of the Office of the Chief of Air Corps.

 Between October 1941 and March 1942 the Air Service Command remained under the jurisdiction of the Chief of the Air Corps.
 Immediately after the beginning of the war it moved its headquarters to Washington, where it began operations on 15 December 1941.
 But a large portion of the headquarters organization remained at Wright Field, where it carried on the greater part of the command's activities.
 On 15 December 1942, its headquarters moved back to Dayton, establishing itself at Patterson Field, immediately adjacent to Wright Field.